7 Health Benefits of Playing Sudoku

 2. Enhanced Cognitive Abilities

-If you're planning to introduce a puzzle or logic game like this to a child or an elderly person, choose easier ones first to help them understand and they can improve their cognitive abilities as they progress further.
+If you're planning to introduce brain games like this to a child or an elderly person, choose easier ones first and avoid the more challenging puzzles to help them understand how to play.
+As they continue solving sudoku puzzles, they'll gradually improve their cognitive abilities as they progress further.

 3. Medium Sudoku Puzzles for Memory Improvement